dp90/HowManyFingers/README.md

 # How many fingers?
 This repository provides the tools to train a model to predict the number of fingers held up by a hand in a given image.
-Two implementations of this model are compared: a PyTorch version and a version, in which the layers, regularizers, normalization, optimizers and loss function are implemented in Numpy.
+Two implementations of this model are provided: a PyTorch version and a version, in which the layers, regularizers, normalization, optimizers and loss function are implemented in Numpy.
-Explanation of files in folder
+The files are
+- main.py: Calls functions to pre-process new data, load pre-processed data, set up neural networks with PyTorch or the Numpy implementations, trains these models and shows results.
+- dataPrep.py: Contains functions to pre-process data, such as cropping, compressing and labeling.
+- dataLoad.py: Contains functions to load data, such as normalizing, random shuffling and splitting into training, validation and test sets.
+- pyTorchTools.py: Contains functions to set up a PyTorch model, to train it, to check its accuracy and to plot results.
+- numpyLayers.py: Contains functions for the forward and backward propagation of various layers, regularizers, normalizations and a loss function.
+- numpyModelNN.py: Contains classes to combine the tools from numpyLayers.py into a neural network and compute the loss and gradients.
+- numpyTools: Contains classes and functions to load the model as specified by numpyModelNN.py, to load data in mini-batches, to train the model with the Adam optimizer, and to show results.

 ## Introduction
 An important factor in the practical applicability of deep neural networks is cost, which can roughly be divided in gathering and storage of data, and computational costs to train and apply models.
 Decreasing hardware costs reduce computational costs, but another major driver of deep learning's success is the more efficient use of available hardware.